 This grant provides funding for principals, vice-principals and office support staff, as well as administrative supplies.
-The total School Foundation Grant is projected to be \$1.42 billion in 2015-16.
+The total School Foundation Grant is projected to be \$1.49 billion in 2018-19.
 It is divided into an elementary school and a secondary school portion.
-It also makes provision for combined schools - that is, schools attended by both elementary and secondary pupils of the same board.
+This grant includes measures which: